danielbodnar/awesome-stars/README.md

 ## hacktoberfest

+- [aws/aws-cdk](https://github.com/aws/aws-cdk) - The AWS Cloud Development Kit is a framework for defining cloud infrastructure in code
+- [TypeStrong/ts-node](https://github.com/TypeStrong/ts-node) - TypeScript execution and REPL for node.js
+- [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
+Built with 💜 by the Trigger.dev team.
+- [typescript-cheatsheets/react](https://github.com/typescript-cheatsheets/react) - Cheatsheets for experienced React developers getting started with TypeScript
+- [DefinitelyTyped/DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) - The repository for high quality TypeScript type definitions.
+- [asyncapi/nodejs-template](https://github.com/asyncapi/nodejs-template) - This template generates a server using your AsyncAPI document.
+It supports multiple different protocols, like Kafka or MQTT.
+It is designed in the way that generated code is a library and with it's A
 - [asyncapi/parser-js](https://github.com/asyncapi/parser-js) - AsyncAPI parser for Javascript (browser-compatible too).
 - [asyncapi/modelina](https://github.com/asyncapi/modelina) - A library for generating data models based on inputs such as AsyncAPI, OpenAPI, or JSON Schema documents.
 - [HarshCasper/Rotten-Scripts](https://github.com/HarshCasper/Rotten-Scripts) - Scripts that will make you go WOW!